matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/index.md

    **Defense**: Hidari catch wrist against your chest, Migi Palm strike to the ear, Hidari insert fingers between partners fingers (grip fingers or wrist) and bend back, simultaneously turn and move backwards to drag (throw).

-1. **Attack**: Attempt to Grip lapel or (two hands have grabbed the lapel).
+1. **Attack**: Attempt to Grab lapel with two hands / Grip lapel with two hands

-   **Defense**: Use Morote Age-Uke before grip established, grip fingers of one hand and push forward then back in a circular motion to take down, (if the opponent has secured a grip, strike to eyes with Nukite-Zuki then Age-Uke).
+   **Defense**: Use Morote Age-Uke before grip established, grab fingers of one hand and push forward then back in a circular motion to take down.
+If the opponent has secured a grip, strike to eyes with Nukite-Zuki then Age-Uke.

 ## Yakusoku Kumite set #10